Exiv2/exiv2/trunk/msvc2003/ReadMe.txt

     This is what I do:
     a) Open expat-2.0.1\expat.dsw with Visual Studio
-       This converts the expat-2.0.1 VC6 work space to DevStudio project files Say "Yes" to everything.
+       This converts the expat-2.0.1 VC6 work space to Visual Studio project files Say "Yes" to everything.

     b) Build/Batch Build/Select